openhab/openhab-docs/developers/guidelines.md

 |- doc                   Images and other assets used in the Readme.md
 |- src/main
 |---- feature
 |-------- feature.xml     Your OSGI feature file
 |---- java                Your Java code
 |-------- org/openhab/[...]
 |- src/main/resources/OH-INF
 |---- binding
-|-------- binding.xml      Binding name, description, author and other meta data
+|-------- binding.xml     Binding name, description and other meta data
 |---- config              Configuration description files when not in things files
 |-------- *.xml
 |---- i18n                Your localized binding texts